 Most startup businesses today are evaluated based on their adoption rate.
 Human attention span to anything new is limited and to get the most done during the ‘First-time use experience’ of your service is extremely important for the future success of your product or service.

-‘First-time use’ experience in B2C applications:
+‘First use’ experience in B2C applications:

-Take an example of an activity tracker; for a faster adoption and immersion in the exercise activity tracking, most tracking apps, try to ‘onboard the user during the ‘first use’ itself.
+Take an example of an activity tracker; for faster adoption and immersion in the exercise activity tracking, most tracking apps, try to ‘onboard the user during the ‘first use’ itself.

 1) A user is asked to fill in some information like date of birth, Height, weight, location, and so on.

 2) Next user is guided thru a structured set of instructions to download the mobile app, set up and pair the tracker device with the mobile app

 3) Lastly, the app starts motivating you to start exercising more

 This is great approach adopted by most of these B2C services, where individual customer, user needs to be treated as an ‘individual’ and train him or her, with appropriate steps for getting started, as if a friend holding hand and taking you thru these chores so that user could start using the service ASAP.